6 Types of Wood for Phinisi Boats in Indonesia

 Can Voyagers See These Woods in Use Today?

-These aren't displays behind glass—they’re active workspaces where heritage is still carved, joined, and sailed.
+These aren't displays behind glass.
+They are active workspaces where heritage is still carved, joined, and sailed.

 - At Riara Marine, you can watch as raw ulin, bitti, and teak timbers are transformed by hand into majestic Phinisi boats.